IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/fyre-ocp-fix-eof.md

 # Fix Error EOF on Fyre OCP Clusters

-1. SSH to the Load Balancer VM
+1. SSH to the Load Balancer VM  root / WinningWithTechZone2021!

 2. From the Load Balancer VM, run these commands